aperkaz/taggr/README.md

 └───frontend-statics -- copy of create-react-app build command, without source maps └───out -- generated executables (win/linux/mac) └───resources -- statics for building the app (certificates, icon files) └───src
-│   └───client-preload -- scripts injected to the client window, with the environmental variables │   └───env -- env
-│   └───obfuscate-server -- script for obfuscating backend code before prod │   └───server -- backend
+│   └───env -- env and client-preload scripts injected to the client window, with the environmental variables │   └───obfuscate-server -- script for obfuscating backend code before prod │   └───server -- backend
 │   │   entry.js -- entry point for the node-process to the ofuscated code